 Pack your camping supplies in advance of your trip.
 Forgetting your sleeping bag or food is not what you want to happen.
 Therefore, double check everything before you leave home.

 Make sure your children have something to do while camping.
 Many of today’s children are not used to downtime away from the hustle and bustle of city life, and the quiet outdoors can cause boredom for them.
-They may not have any experience with things such as fishing or setting up a tent.
+They may not have any experience with things such as fishing while using a lowrance hook2 fish finder.
 Expose them to these activities prior to embarking on your trip.

 Use orange peels to ward off mosquito bites naturally while camping.
 Thus, if you forget the repellant, but remember the oranges, you’re still in luck!
 Rubbing your exposed skin with the inside of the orange peel is something recommended by many camping experts.
 It’ll keep you mosquito-free for hours.